lewapek/TuringMachineTranscompilerAndSimulator/README.md

 ### Test your machine

 In order to test your machine you need to provide file with test cases - each test case in separate line.
-Single test case consist of input word and marker informing whether machine should accept it.
-Possible markers are listed in config file ([config file](trancompiler/config.py)).
+Single test case consists of input word and marker informing whether machine should accept it.
+Possible markers are listed in config file ([config file](transcompiler/config.py)).
 Testing is done using transcompiled python3 code using *--test* argument with test cases file.
 A concrete example is presented in the next section.

 ## Example